 What is today’s fresh catch?
 In warmer months, the waters in our area may yield clams, blue crabs and soft shell crabs, grouper, spotted sea trout, and other species of fish.
 However long you plan to stay in Corolla, and if you enjoy fresh seafood, we recommend at least one night out enjoying the best our region has to offer.
 You can contact any of our favorite seafood restaurants for their daily specials, or — if you have the extended family gathered on the deck for private outdoor dining — have any of our area seafood markets prepare a steamer pot or seafood boil for you.
 On your way to Corolla, be sure to stop by any of the mainland farmer’s markets for in-season produce and other snacks, too.

 If you like a drink with dinner, we recommend pairing your home meals with a pint from some of our favorite local breweries and wineries.
-Pick up the latest can releases at Northern Outer Banks Brewing Company in Corolla or The Weeping Radish in Grandy, or a bottle of wine at Sanctuary Vineyards in Jarvisburg or Martin Vineyards on Knotts Island.
-All four venues also offer outdoor seating if you’d like to enjoy a glass on a sunny day.
+Pick up the latest brewery releases at Northern Outer Banks Brewing Company or Whalehead Brewery in Corolla or try some local brews at Blue 42’s on the mainland, or a bottle of wine at Sanctuary Vineyards in Jarvisburg.
+These venues also offer outdoor seating if you’d like to enjoy a glass on a sunny day.